fabcolonna/polito-cas-landtiger-lib/README.md

 - Moving the output file to the `Program/Assets/` directory;
 - Including it in the `main.c` file;
-- Creating an object with an `LCD_IMAGE` component inside (and something else, if you want), just like we saw in the Rendering section:
+- Creating an object with an `LCD_IMAGE` component inside (and something else, if you want), just like we saw in the Rendering section.

+Just like any other component, you'll get an ID that you can use to remove the image from the render queue, or to change its visilibity.

+#### `main()` example: displaying the *Hello* image

 ```c
 #include "includes.h"